didemuysal/didemuysal.github.io/_posts/2017-03-20-config-settings.md

 ---
 layout: post
-title: 'Advanture in London'
+title: 'Adventure in London'
 tags:

 hero: https://source.unsplash.com/collection/582860/
-overlay: yellow
+overlay: white
 ---

-All of the dactl's configurations has to be set in `_config.yml` file.
-Read on for explanation of all of the features that you can toggle, including configuring the layout.
+The summer of 2017, i went to London to have a better knowledge about English Language and Literature.
 {: .lead}

-I've split dactl's `_config.yml` into two parts.
-First part should be configured by you, second contains important Jekyll & build settings and you should leave it alone, unless you know what you are doing.
 <!–-break-–>

 Let's go through each line in the first, configurable part: